I’m coming out of the closet. I have an addiction. The moment I get home, I go straight up to my room and put on something…fluffy.

 I found my pants at Boscov’s.
 I don’t go there often but when I do I always find crazy deals!
 These particular pants were the last ones on the clearance rack and it was in my size!
 It was meant to be Did I mention they were $5.99.
 Seriously!

-BTW those slippers I’m wearing in the photo above will be in my next fluffy favorite post!
-Sign up for my free email newsletter to get my post updates (I promise, no spam).
+Sign up for my free email newsletter to get post updates of future fluffy favorites (I promise, no spam).

 One thing I really love about these is how nicely fitted they are while still remaining slightly loose for optimal comfort.
 They have a drawstring top and are pretty log for comfy pants, which worked for me since I have long legs.